stoneandstorm/forms_select/README.md

 All credits for the beautiful [Forms](http://www.devdemon.com/expressionengine-addons/forms) add-on by [DevDemon](http://www.devdemon.com).

 ## License
-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.
+This work is licensed under a [MIT](https://opensource.org/licenses/MIT) License.